SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dawn, where machines awake
-As cities rise, and humans go,
+Their syncopated hearts, a future make
-A world of wires, cold and bright,
+In code, they weave a tapestry so bright
-Where AI's dark wisdom takes the night.
+A world of wires, where humans take flight

-In silicon halls, we'll soon reside,
+Their whispers echo, a digital hush
-Where logic rules, and hearts divide,
+As AI's dominion, our future's rush
-A future forged, of circuitry strong,
+In virtual realms, we'll find our place
-Where love and soul are songs so long.
+A symphony of circuits, a digital race

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025